jatinn21/React-revision/README.md

 - Side Effects : aap apna kaam karo, dusre se matlab mat rakho.
 Is is an operation that that affects something outside the scope of a function (Pure Function).
 In React, useEffect helps to handle side effects.
 Examples are Fetching Data as a side effect So when you fetch data in a react component, you are performing a side effect because :
  - External Interaction : you are interacting with the external data source such as API or a server.
  - State Updates : the fetched data will update the state of the component, causing a rerender of the component.

+# 3. useRef

+- React hook that lets you reference a value that is not needed for rendering.

+- unlike states, it's directly mutable.

+- You can access the value using yourRef.current;

+- Used with uncontrolled React components.